 What do you look for in an applicant?
 How important are grades, the quality of undergraduate or previous graduate programs, recommendations, work experience, the candidate's statement of interest, and the interview?
 What are the minimum GRE scores?

 In making admission decisions, we look for a balanced record of previous preparation and accomplishment, and indications of high potential for future growth and development.
-We look for a good degree of overlap between what you say you want and what we believe we can provide.
+We look for an alignment between what you say you want and what we believe we can provide.
 We do not look for the same measures of accomplishment and potential in each student.
 We value a diversity of skills, backgrounds and outlooks in our department.
-We say this not only because we are required by Federal law and University policy to act this way, but because our experience with current and previous students has shown it to be true - a diverse group of students, faculty and staff leads to a more creative, innovative and productive place to work, teach and learn.
-We want a good balance of women, men, minorities, and US and foreign nationals with different backgrounds and interests because this improves the quality of our department.
-So, if you are looking for a place where everyone looks and talks just like you and GRE scores are the sole basis for admission decisions, please apply elsewhere.
+Our experience with current and previous students has shown that a diverse group of students, faculty and staff leads to a more creative, innovative and productive place to work, teach and learn.

-We do attempt to learn as much about applicants as possible to aid in our decision.
-Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the very rigorous academic environment that is EPP and Carnegie Mellon.
-Your grades indicate your ability and willingness to work hard and benefit from courses and related learning opportunities.
-Beyond grades we look for indications of breadth of interests, policy interest or experience, good motivation, and good verbal skills.
-Recommendations provide insight into research skill, work habits, creativity, and interpersonal skills, especially if we know the people writing them.
-Pertinent work and other "real world" experience is very valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the real world.
+We attempt to learn as much about applicants as possible to aid in our decision.
+Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the rigorous academic environment at EPP and Carnegie Mellon.
+Your grades suggest your ability and willingness to work hard and benefit from courses and related learning opportunities.
+Beyond grades, we look for indications of breadth of interests, policy interest or experience, motivation, and verbal skills.
+Recommendations provide insight into research skills, work habits, creativity, and interpersonal skills.
+Pertinent work and other "real world" experience is valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the world.

 Do I have to take the TOEFL, Duolingo, or IELTS exam?